Kawai loves to explore the world, learn about new cultures, and take awesome pictures along the way.

-Once a Portuguese colony, this little place houses an interesting mix of the old and the new—with its shiny towering casinos to old streets paved with beautiful Portuguese tiles and houses.
-When you are traveling to Asia, Macau is definitely a place you should stop by.
+Once a Portuguese colony, this little place houses an interesting mix of the old and the new—from shiny, towering casinos to old streets paved with beautiful Portuguese tiles and houses.
+When you are traveling to Asia, Macau is definitely a place you should visit.

-If you are planning a visit to Macau, here are some Macau travel tips for you.
+If you are planning a visit to Macau, here are some travel tips for you.

-By ferry: There are two main ferry terminals in Macau—Outer Harbour Ferry Terminal located at Macau Peninsula and Taipa Temporary Ferry Terminal at Taipa.
+There are two main ferry terminals in Macau: Outer Harbour Ferry Terminal located at Macau Peninsula and Taipa Temporary Ferry Terminal at Taipa.